 In our case, the culprit of the malfunctioning VTEC system was found.

 While the marker on the crankshaft pulley lined up with the pointer on the chaincase, the TDC marks of the camshaft gears were slightly off.

 Now we were thrilled to find out if the chain was elongated.

 We planned to compare it with a brand-new replacement chain.

 Replacing the old timing chain

-To get it out, we had to dismount the crankshaft pulley, chaincase, auto-tensioner, and chain guides.
+We had to dismount the crankshaft pulley, chaincase, auto-tensioner, and chain guides to get it out.

-Especially loosening the bolt that secures the pulley was the biggest obstacle since it's tightened with around 245 N⋅m (181 lbf⋅ft).
+Loosening the bolt that secures the pulley was definitely the biggest obstacle since it's tightened with around 245 N⋅m (181 lbs⋅ft).